You’ve begun the keto diet and are enjoying some results, but what gives with insomnia?

 After it is metabolized within the first few hours of sleep, subsequent sleep becomes lighter with increases in REM sleep and more awakenings.

 Even if a regular drinker decides to abstain from alcohol, they might still endure shorter sleep durations, lighter sleep, and more fragmented sleep.
-So you might want to have your evening glass of wine earlier, or skip it all together.
+So you might want to have your evening glass of wine earlier or skip it altogether.

 Unless it’s done too close to bedtime, exercise should help your sleep.
 However, scientific evidence has shown that exercising within 4 hours of bedtime doesn’t disrupt your sleep.

-There are also easy adjustments you can make, such as avoiding screens at least an hour before bed and reading a book, or meditating.
+There are also easy adjustments you can make, such as avoiding screens at least an hour before bed and reading a book or meditating instead.

 Also, if you do wake up in the middle of the night, try not to look at the time, as it might stress you out more.